 The CR Program is premised on the basis that the RTO has undertaken an internal verification process to determine that training products meet compliance with the Standards for Registered Training Organisations (RTOs) 2015 (Standards for RTOs), Australian Qualifications Framework (AQF) and requirements of registration as an RTO under the Vocational Education and Training Act 1996.
 The Council retains the overall authority to approve the amendment.

 The granting of participation in the CR Program by the Council does not indicate or imply that the RTO is of a higher standard or of a lower risk than other RTOs.
-The Council does not consider risk ratings when identifying RTOs eligible for participation in the CR Program.

 Terms and Conditions